Visper22/Sleep-Disorders-Datasets/README.md

 ### Notes
 -  The recording dates and times are not available
--  In record ucddb002, only two distinct ECG signals were recorded; the second ECG signal was also used as the third signal.
+-  In record ucddb002, only two distinct ECG signals were recorded; the second ECG signal was also used as the third signal
+-  No paper

 Subjects
 Subjects were randomly selected over a 6-month period (September 02 to February 03) from patients referred to the Sleep Disorders Clinic at St Vincent's University Hospital, Dublin, for possible diagnosis of obstructive sleep apnea, central sleep apnea or primary snoring.
-Subjects had to be above 18 years of age, with no known cardiac disease, autonomic dysfunction, and not on medication known to interfere with heart rate.
-Twenty-five subjects (21M, 4F) were selected (age: 50 ± 10 years, range 28-68 years; BMI: 31.6 ± 4.0 kg/m², range 25.1-42.5 kg/m²; AHI: 24.1 ± 20.3, range 1.7-90.9).
-Details are shown in SubjectDetails.xls.)